Click on a category below to jump to a specific section.

 All individuals filing for unemployment are required to serve a one week waiting period per Oklahoma law (§40-2-206).
 The first week individuals file a weekly certification during which all eligibility requirements are met will be considered the waiting period and will have no payments issued.
 This will not subtract from your total benefit amount.

-- Create an OKJobMatch account within seven (7) days of your initial file.
+- Create an OKJobMatch account within seven (7) days of your initial file, and complete or upload your resume to the site.

 - Perform two (2) work search efforts each week benefits are claimed.

-- File weekly claims on UI.ok.gov for every week you are unemployed.
-Weekly claims are necessary to receive benefits.
+- File weekly certifications at unemployment.state.ok.us for every week you are unemployed.
+Weekly certifications are necessary to receive benefits.

-- Attend all required groups and appointments you may be scheduled for.
+- Attend all required appointments you may be scheduled for.

 It is possible to work part-time and still draw unemployment.
 Full-time is defined as 32 hours or more.
 You must report the hours worked and gross amount of money you earned before any deductions were made.
 Earnings must be reported during the week you earn them, not when you actually receive the payment.
 “Work” means anything you do for wages during the seven (7) days of the week you are claiming unemployment benefits.